tekikaito/stapler/README.md

 ## Installation

+### Download

+You can download the binary that matches your system [here](https://github.com/tekikaito/stapler/releases).

+### Build from source

-To use `stapler`, you need to have Rust installed.
+To build `stapler` from source, you need to have Rust installed.
 If Rust is not installed, [install it from here](https://www.rust-lang.org/tools/install).

 Clone this repository and build the project: